tgbot-collection/SearchGram/README.md

 A telegram Bot that can search for CJK and other languages, as well as message backup utility.

+**⚠️️⚠️⚠️Warning: this application is migrating to MeiliSearch.
+Expect data migration if you want to use new version of it.⚠️⚠️⚠️**

 # Introduction

 Telegram has bad search experience for CJK languages because those languages are not separated by spacing.